subquery/documentation/docs/indexer/quickstart/quickstart.md

 Scaffolding saves time during SubQuery project creation by automatically generating typescript facades for EVM transactions, logs, and types.

-When you are initalising a new project using the `subql init` command, SubQuery will give you the option to set up a scaffolded SubQuery project based on your JSON ABI.
+When you are initialising a new project using the `subql init` command, SubQuery will give you the option to set up a scaffolded SubQuery project based on your JSON ABI.
 If you select a compatible network type (EVM), it will prompt:

 ```shell
 ?
 Do you want to generate scaffolding with an existing abi contract?